 An Indication of Illness

 Fur and skin problems can be an outward sign of illness.
 A cat's fur should ideally be sleek and smooth.
 A cat with greasy or ragged fur may have an underlying medical condition that needs to be addressed.
-If you suspect your cat may be ill, schedule a complete exam with your vet to get to the source of the problem.

 Additional Cat Health Issues